andreiarnautu/Operating-Systems-Concepts-Practical-Exercises/README.md

 Please note that I do not guarantee that my solutions are necessarily optimal.
 I am still learning.

 You can find a brief description for each solved exercise/project down below.
-Most of the exercises have their own README in their own subfolder, where more specific details are provided.
+Most of the exercises (will) have their own README in their own subfolder, where more specific details are provided.

 ## Brief exercise description